 Corporate Governance encompasses a set of systems and practices to ensure that the Company's affairs are being managed in a manner which ensures accountability, transparency and fairness in all transactions in the widest sense.
 The objective is to meet stakeholders' aspirations and societal expectations.
-Good governance practices stem from the dynamic culture and positive mind set of the organisation.
+Good governance practices stem from the dynamic culture and positive mindset of the organization.
 We are committed to meet the aspirations of all our stakeholders.
 This is demonstrated in shareholder returns, awards and recognitions, governance processes and an entrepreneurial performance focused work environment.